andrew-ge-wu/Site/content/posts/kafka-basics.md

 Any component in this landscape that sends data to Kafka is by definition a Kafka producer and uses producer API at some point.

-Here, we are listing the Kafka Producer API’s main configuration settings:
+Here, we are listing the Kafka Producer API's main configuration settings:

 * [client.id]:
 It identifies the producer application.